 The implementation of lease accounting standards may require companies to invest in new systems and processes to capture and track lease information accurately.
 It also necessitates ongoing monitoring and assessment of lease agreements to reflect changes in lease terms and conditions.

 Overall, lease accounting is a critical aspect of financial reporting, enabling stakeholders to make informed decisions about a company's leasing activities and their financial implications.
 It ensures transparency and consistency in the treatment of leases, enhancing the quality and reliability of financial statements.

 The IASB and FASB feel that the existing lease accounting rules need to be dramatically changed.
 The changes may have considerable implications for small businesses throughout the county.
 They may be especially relevant to companies in Santa Rosa, since the cost of leasing is considerably higher than most of the rest of the country.

-If you believe that changes to the leasing requirements may affect you, then please don’t hesitate to contact Horne Financial.
-We look forward to helping you adapt your Santa Rosa bookkeeping policies to the new changes.
+If you believe that changes to the leasing requirements may affect you, then please don’t hesitate to contact me.
+We look forward to helping you adapt your Santa Rosa bookkeeping and lease accounting changes and policies.